alex-tomin/Tomin.Tools.KioskMode/README.md

 ##Troubleshooting

-If window is not moved to another desktop – try increasing the delay in script (add `StartDelay` parameter).
+If window is not moved to another desktop – try increasing the delay in script (add `-StartDelay` parameter to commands).

 Script has been tested on Windows 10 machine.